Skip to main content

 Is Sapori worth the price?

 At £££, yes — particularly given the Michelin Plate recognition for two consecutive years and the Neapolitan family credentials behind the kitchen.
-The menu moves through antipasti, fresh pasta, and considered mains at a price that sits well below the ££££ tier occupied by London destination restaurants.
+The menu moves through antipasti, fresh pasta, considered mains at a price that sits well below the ££££ tier occupied by London destination restaurants.
 For Leicester, this is strong value at the top end.

 Is the tasting menu worth it at Sapori?

-The venue data references a structured menu running through antipasti, pasta, mains, and desserts in a traditional Italian sequence, but does not confirm a fixed tasting menu format.
+The venue data references a structured menu running through antipasti, pasta, mains, desserts in a traditional Italian sequence, but does not confirm a fixed tasting menu format.
 The à la carte progression is clearly the core offering.
 If a set tasting format matters to you, confirm directly with the restaurant before booking.